alair-aurea/ansible-scripts/README.md

 2. Clone this repository;
 3. Create a new `.inventory` file or add the connection parameters to `base.inventory` in the project's `inventories` directory (see [here](#example-of-inventory-file));
 4. Create the OS specific playbooks, if they do not exist.
 Check how to do it [here](#os-specific-playbooks).
-4. Execute `ansible-playbook -i inventories/base.inventory -e HOSTS=local playbooks/base.yml` or use the `.inventory` file you created.
+4. Execute `ansible-playbook -i inventories/base.inventory -e HOSTS=aws-vdi playbooks/base.yml` or use the `.inventory` file you created.
 Use the appropriate value in the `HOSTS` variable to select the intended host definition.

 ## Example of inventory file